freeCodeCamp/guide/src/pages/articles/miscellaneous/accessing-the-database-from-your-front-end/index.md

 ---
-title: Accessing the Database From Your Front End
+title: Accessing the Database from Your Front End
 ---
 You must have noticed in **main.controller.js** how _things_ were retrieved from the database and displayed: